-(2) Statewide Property Tax collections began in Fiscal Year 2002 due to 2001 Legislative action on the property tax reform which decreased the local portion of the property tax revenue and increased the State's portion.
+(2) Statewide Property Tax collections began in Fiscal Year 2002 due to 2001 Legislative action on property tax reform which decreased the local portion of property tax revenue and increased the State's portion.
 See page S-8 footnote 3.

-(3) Motor Vehicle Excise Tax decreased from Fiscal Year 2001 to Fiscal Year 2002 due to 2001 Legislative action which changed the allocation of these taxes from 100% to the General Fund to 69% to the General Fund and 31% to the Highway User Distribution Tax Fund
+(3) Motor Vehicle Excise Tax decreased after Fiscal Year 2001 due to 2001 Legislative action which changed the allocation of these taxes from 100% to the General Fund to 69% to the General Fund and 31% to the Highway User Distribution Tax Fund.